 URIs

 On the web, everyone needs to know your name.
-Or acutally your address.
+Or actually your address.

-To understand URIs, deeply, because everyone uses them but there are a lot of gotchas and things not a lot of people know about them.
+Because everyone uses them, but there are a lot of gotchas surrounding them, and things not a lot of people know about.

 What is a URI?